Compassionate

 Georgina Langdale, Ecotherapist and Hospice Spiritual Care Coordinator: A deep dive into the ways we can support people’s connections to the things that bring meaning and inspiration to their lives.

-Alysha Macaulay End of Life Doula & Celebrant: Walking Home Together—the contribution of animal—assisted support and community connection can bring to the experience of terminal care (Co-presented by Moxy, the well-being pony).
+Alysha Macaulay End of Life Doula & Celebrant: Walking Home Together—the contribution animal-assisted support and community connection can bring to the experience of terminal care (Co-presented by Moxy, the well-being pony).

 Sue Haldane & Rebecca Ross: The Silent Patient—when the caring flows but doesn’t rest.